 If you’re looking for a free rewards alternative to REI, Dick’s Sporting Goods rewards program is 100% free.

 Another way to stack savings is with the REI Co-op Mastercard.
-The card has no annual fee, gives you 5% back at REI and 2% on mobile wallet purchases, plus 1% cash back on everyday purchases.
-And that’s on top of your member dividend.
+The card has no annual fee, gives you 5% back in rewards at REI and 1.5% rewards on everyday purchases.
+And that’s on top of your Co-op Member Rewards.

 Need more convincing?
 If you make a purchase with your new REI Co-op Mastercard within 60 days upon approval, you’ll get a $100 gift card!